Drug and Alcohol Addiction In Santa Clarita, California

-Santa Clarita, California is located just 30 minutes north of Los Angeles and home to scenic views of the Santa Clarita valley and hillside.
+Santa Clarita, California, is located just 30 minutes north of Los Angeles and home to scenic views of the Santa Clarita valley and hillside.
 Despite the beautiful setting, Santa Clarita is a city struggling with substance abuse.
-Los Angeles County (which includes Santa Clarita) has had high and increased risks of alcohol, methamphetamine, and heroin use over the past few years.
+Los Angeles County, where the city resides, is seeing increased rates of alcohol, Methamphetamine, and Heroin use over the past few years.

-Methamphetamine, or “meth,” use in Santa Clarita area has shown an upward trend within the past few years.
-Most of the meth available in the US is produced in Mexico and smuggled across the Southwest Border.
-According to the 2015 National Drug Threat Survey, 87% of state and local law enforcement agencies reported that high purity meth can be easily obtained at any time in the Southwest California region, which is higher than that reported in all other states and regions of the US.
-Meth is extremely addictive; someone can become addicted after even just one use.
-For the year of 2016, meth ranked number one for primary drug treatment admissions for Los Angeles County, with 7,659 patients admitted.
-Compared with admissions for other major illicit drugs, primary meth admissions had the largest proportion of females.
-Additionally, in 2016, there was an increase in the number of Los Angeles County medical examiner cases testing positive for methamphetamine.
+Methamphetamine, or “Meth,” use in Santa Clarita area has shown an upward trend within the past few years.
+Most of the Meth available in the US is produced in Mexico and smuggled across the Southwest Border.
+According to the 2015 National Drug Threat Survey, 87% of state and local law enforcement agencies reported that high purity Meth can be easily obtained at any time in the Southwest California region.
+This rate is higher than that reported in all other states and regions of the US.
+Meth is extremely addictive; someone can become addicted after even just 1 use.
+For the year of 2016, Meth ranked number 1 for primary drug treatment admissions for Los Angeles County, with 7,659 patients admitted.
+Compared with admissions for other major illicit drugs, primary Meth admissions had the largest proportion of females.
+Additionally, in 2016, there was an increase in the number of Los Angeles County medical examiner cases testing positive for Methamphetamine.
 Meth now has the highest number of drug reports, accounting for 41.1% of all Los Angeles County police drug reports in 2017.

-Meth in the Los Angeles County area has been increasingly documented to be mixed with fentanyl, a drug 50 times stronger than heroin.
+Meth in the Los Angeles County area has been increasingly documented to be mixed with Fentanyl, an Opioid 50 times stronger than Heroin.
 Fentanyl-related deaths in California tripled between 2016-2017, showing an alarming trend of increased cutting use by local drug dealers.

 From the years 2010-2014 in Los Angeles County, 2,916 death certificates listed an alcohol and other drugs-related cause of death each year, accounting for 5% of all deaths.
 Alcohol has become a major concern for the Santa Clarita area as increased alcohol use increases the chances of negative consequences for the community, including: